Understand how the Victorian Homebuyer Fund works, including eligibility requirements and your ongoing obligations.

 You can start making repayments immediately to pay back the Homebuyer Fund’s share in your property.
 You can do this through refinancing, using accumulated savings, or when you sell the property.

-The minimum repayment amount must be at least $10,000, and reduce the Homebuyer Fund’s share by at least five percentage points, such as from 25% to 20%.
+The minimum repayment amount must be at least $10,000, and reduce the Homebuyer Fund’s share by at least five percentage points, such as from 25 per cent to 20 per cent.
 You must seek the Homebuyer Fund’s approval if you would like to pay the full amount back to the Homebuyer Fund within the first two years.

 There are times when you will need to make mandatory payments.
 These include: